upala-digital-identity/docs/source/whitepaper.rst

 **The Upala protocol** (:ref:`Explosive bots protocol<bots>`) is a simple incentives layer protocol that helps build different identity systems.
 It also helps to unite Upala native systems as well as existing identity systems (by wrapping Upala around them) under the same identity standard.

+..
+Groups and explosive bots.
+Groups form hierarchy based on trust. any group can show a user score relative to that group.
+And most importantly an Upala group shows price for which a user can immediately sell their identity.
+This price and the amount of users united by the group signals the group quality.

 **Upala Universe** (:ref:`link<universe>`) is everything built on top of or wrapped with the Upala Protocol.